Tax revenues up 5.7% at €21.7bn so far this year

 Exchequer returns for May show the first five months of the year saw a widening of the exchequer deficit to €62 million from €24 million at the same point in the previous year as total net voted expenditure rose 8 per cent to €20.8 billion.

-Additionally, non-voted expenditure rose 5.4 per cent to €4.8 billion as a result of a greater EU contribution on account of the Republic’s increased share of EU obligations and the timing of funds called up by the European Commission.
+Additionally, non-voted expenditure, which includes national debt repayments, rose 5.4 per cent to €4.8 billion as a result of a greater EU contribution on account of the Republic’s increased share of EU obligations and the timing of funds called up by the European Commission.

 In May, income tax receipts were 7.1 per cent ahead of target, rising to €1.76 billion, while corporation tax of €1.33 billion was collected.
 May is the third largest month for this heading and the last month for collection of 2018 corporation tax.
 For the first five months, corporation tax receipts were €233 million behind expectations.